 MIP Solutions, Inc. ("The Company") is a Development Stage Nevada corporation organized on December 19, 2005 that was developing molecular imprinting technology that it licensed from the Johns Hopkins Applied Physics Laboratory (JHU/APL) in January 2006 as described in the Company's 2007 FORM 10-KSB filed with the Securities and Exchange Commission on March 31, 2008 and FORM SB-2 filed with the Securities and Exchange Commission, effective October 3, 2007.
 Both filings can be found at www.sec.org and are incorporated into this document by reference.
-The License Agreement with JHU/APL was in default on December 31, 2009 and the Company was notified verbally on April 13, 2010 that the License Agreement was terminated for non-performance.
+The License Agreement with JHU/APL was terminated August 10, 2010 and although the Company still owns intellectual property related to Molecularly Imprinted Polymers, the Company is pursuing the SHARE EXCHANGE AGREEMENT filed on Form 8-K filed with the SEC on June 10, 2010, which is incorporated herein by reference, in an effort to increase shareholder value.

-The Company's principal place of business is located at 26421 Hwy 395 N. Kettle Falls, WA 99141.
+The Company's principal place of business is located at 3941 Park Dr., Suite 20-196, El dorado Hills, CA 95762.

 Currently the Company lacks the necessary funds to proceed with its business operations over the next twelve months.
-As of December 31, 2009 the Company had no available cash.
-In the next twelve months the Company plans to raise additional capital through at least one Private Placement Offering of equity or debt securities to secure additional financing.
+As of December 31, 2010 the Company had no available cash.
+In the next twelve months the Company plans to raise additional capital through at least one Private Placement Offering of equity or debt securities to secure additional financing if it is not able to complete the SHARE EXCHANGE AGREEMENT filed on Form 8-K filed with the SEC on June 10, 2010.
 There can be no guarantee or assurance the Company will be able to sell any of the securities.
 The Company's business development will likely fail if it is unable to raise proceeds through the sale of securities.
 If the Company is unsuccessful in raising adequate funds through the sale of its securities it would be forced to rely on obtaining loans from financial institutions or shareholders, of which both are highly unlikely to appoint any proceeds to the Company.
 The inability of the Company to secure such loans or obtain adequate financing would result in business failure and any investment made into the Company would be lost in its entirety.
-An estimated \$1 million is believed necessary to continue operations and increase development through the next fiscal year.
-Management intends to seek additional capital from new equity securities offerings that will provide funds needed to increase liquidity, fund internal growth and fully implement its business plan.
-As such the following explanations should be considered forward-looking statements.
+An estimated \$100,000 is believed necessary to continue operations if the Company fails to complete the SHARE EXCHANGE AGREEMENT in order to pursue other opportunities through the next fiscal year.
+As management seeks additional capital from new equity securities offerings that to provide funds needed to increase liquidity, fund internal growth and fully implement its business plan it has put forth the following explanations which should be considered forward-looking statements.